Ginger's

-Ginger's is an Irish dive and lesbian bar in Park Slope, Brooklyn, New York City, and was the only lesbian bar in Brooklyn as of 2022.
-As of 2021, it was also one of two queer bars in Park Slope following the closure of Excelsior.
+Ginger's is an Irish dive and lesbian bar in Park Slope, Brooklyn, New York City.
+It is one of the two queer-oriented bars in Park Slope, with the other being Good Judy.
 The bar was opened by Sheila Frayne on Saint Patrick's Day in 2000 and is seen as both a lesbian bar and a woman-friendly neighborhood bar.

 History

 Ginger’s was opened by Sheila Frayne on March 17, 2000.
 The bar shuttered during the COVID-19 pandemic and reopened on October 28, 2021, after a 19-month closure.
 In late 2021 Frayne brought on hospitality professional Brendan Donohoe as co-owner to help with the bar’s relaunch; fundraising efforts, landlord forbearance, and pandemic relief also supported the reopening.

 Donohue opened Mary's Bar in 2023, a sister bar to Ginger's located in Greenpoint; the bar closed temporarily in November 2024, according to an Instagram post.

 In February 2025, Ginger’s marked its 25th anniversary with a three-day festival over St. Patrick’s Day weekend, highlighting the role of lesbian and queer bars amid ongoing anti-LGBTQ+ pressures.